jareddarlington/maniflow/README.md

-# Geometric Flow Modeling
+# Maniflow

 <img src="./assets/cube.gif"/>

 ## Overview

-Implementation and visualization of a few discrete geometric flow algorithms from the field of [differential geometry](https://en.wikipedia.org/wiki/Differential_geometry).
-Written in C, using [OpenGL 4.6](https://www.khronos.org/about/), for high-performance rendering.
+Maniflow is a high-performance C/OpenGL application for visualizing and experimenting with geometric flow algorithms on 3D meshes.
+Featuring mean curvature flow, heat mapping, and flexible camera modes, it enables users to explore and smooth triangulated models while observing curvature evolution in real time.

 ## Features